weecology/DeepForest/docs/FAQ.md

 If you are manually cropping an image and saving a JPG, be careful not to save the alpha channel.
 For example, on OSX, the preview tool will save a 4 channel image (RGBA) instead of a three channel image (RGB) by default.
 When saving a crop, toggle alpha channel off.

-2.
-Problem: The plotted image looks wrong, the trees are blue!
+## The plotted image looks wrong, the trees are blue!
 Solution: You are plotting the BlueGreenRed (BGR) image channel order.
 You want the RGB image channel ordering.

 Unfortunately, python has two standard libraries for image processing and visualization, matplotlib and opencv, that do not have the same default channel order.
 Matplotlib reads images into RedGreenBlue order, whereas Opencv reads in BlueGreenRed order.
 The machine learning module and the default backbone weights assume the image is BGR.
 Therefore there is some uncomfortable moments of visualizing data and not anticipating the channel order.